-Couples willing to share a yacht with other students can share a tuition yacht in Gibraltar or Greece.
+Couples willing to share a yacht with other students can share a tuition yacht in Gibraltar, Greece or Croatia.
 If you don't want to share or there are 2 couples, you can have exclusive use of the tuition yacht.
 For RYA courses only a maximum of 5 students can be onboard, but some students can do Day Skipper course while others do Competent Crew course and some need not take part in any course.

 Beginners will do RYA Competent Crew course which provides a general introduction to yacht cruising.
 You will be shown how to tie knots, steer the yacht, handle the sails, moor up, use the anchor, basic navigation and how to be a welcome and useful crew member.